dajralfred/NYU-6463-RV321/Assembly/_Readme.md

  - Register x1(ra) holds the value of the neddle if its present in the given array, otherwise 0
  - Register x2(sp) holds the distane from the initial address of arr[], which is the position of the needle in the arr[].

-# 3. Read from Switch Register and Write to LED register : SW_LED.txt
+# 3. Read in a constant, increment it by 1 and Write to LED register : c_test.mem
-### Read from Switch Register @ 0x00100010 and Write it to LED Register @ 0x00100014